Skip to main content

 Title I, Part F – General Provisions

-The purpose of Title I, Part F is to provide general provisions required of each SEA that receives Title I funds, to include creating a State committee of practitioners to advise the State in carrying out its responsibilities under Title I. The California Practitioners Advisory Group will provide input to the SEA regarding ongoing efforts to establish a single coherent local, state, and federal accountability system.
+The purpose of Title I, Part F is to provide general provisions required of each state educational agency (SEA) that receives Title I funds, to include creating a State committee of practitioners to advise the State in carrying out its responsibilities under Title I. The California Practitioners Advisory Group will provide input to the SEA regarding ongoing efforts to establish a single coherent local, state, and federal accountability system.
 The advisory committee will also serve as the state’s committee of practitioners under Title I requirements.
 The committee will also review any State rules and regulations relating to Title I of the ESEA, as reauthorized by the ESSA, in order to advise the State in carrying out its Title I responsibilities.

 Back to Top